ucountergel/alumni-information-system/README.md

 Setting up to run the source codes:

-1. Download the source code above and extract the zip file.
-Or clone the repository link of the system from GitHub using Git Bash using the command, ( git clone https://github.com/amnesiagel/alumni-information-system.git ).
+1. Download the source code above and extract the zip file or clone the repository link of the system from GitHub using Git Bash using the command, ( git clone https://github.com/amnesiagel/alumni-information-system.git ).

 2. Download or install any local web server that runs PHP script such as Apache Xampp, which is used to test this system.
 Copy and paste the alumni-information-system folder to the location where your local web server have access to your local projects.
 Example in Xampp, go to your drive C, like this: ( C:\xampp\htdocs ).